a-sit-plus/warden-supreme/docs/docs/technical/quirks.md

 However, cryptographic operations are performed in hardware and are thus not controlled by the application that receives the attestation challenge.
-A timezone offset and a time drift will therefore result in a certificate chain carrying attestation statements that will error out due to temporal offsets.
-There are two generic ways to cope with this, as discussed in the following subsections.
+A timezone offset and a time drift will therefore result in a certificate chain carrying attestation statements that will error out due to temporal offsets (see below).

-### Increasing temporal leeway
+### Clock Drifts and Temporal Validity
+!!! danger "Time is relative (literally)!"
+    Three components require a time source (irrespective of Warden Supreme's implementation):

+    * iOS attestation verification
+    * Android attestation verification
+    * The component ensuring freshness guarding both of the previous

+    Of course, this still leaves two entities with system clocks that are isolated from each other:

+    * The back-end, verifying attestation proofs
+    * Mobile clients, issuing those proofs to begin with

+    **Theis complexity is inherent** and nothing can be done to simplify this situation on a conceptual level, but Warden Supreme provides sane defaults that have proven to work well in practice.
+    This means that for 99% of all deployments, this complexity is hidden away, but if you need to change the defaults **you will need to get your hands dirty and entertain thoughts about this mess!**

 Warden's Supreme verifier allows for setting a global verification clock offset through the parameter `verificationTimeOffset`.

-**You will always want to set this, because even one millisecond of clock drift can cause otherwise perfectly valid attestations to error out!**
+* **This defaults to five minutes, because even one millisecond of clock drift can cause otherwise perfectly valid attestations to error out!**
-In addition, there are two parameters (one for iOS, and one for Android-specific configuration), both called `attestationStatementValiditySeconds`, and both defaulting to five minutes.
+* Those five minutes are added to Apple's recommended default lifetime of an iOS attestation, effectively increasing the maximum age of an attestation that is still considered valid by five minutes.

 !!! danger "The two Sources of Attestation Creation Time"
+    (Yes, things get even more complex!)
     iOS and Android attestation statements come with two kinds of temporal validity:

     1. The (leaf) certificates `notBefore` and `notAfter` validity period
     2. An attestation creation time, encoded into the attestation data (this is true for iOS and Android)

-    Both values need to be temporally valid for an attestation to verify!
+    These values need to be temporally valid for an attestation to verify **in addition to nonce validity**!

-Given the criticality of these parameters and the need to override them naturally raises the question of why there's no sane default.
-The answer is twofold: On the one hand, Apple recommends certain validity durations, and setting an offset will require overriding the default five minutes with a longer value.
-This, however, then results in a freshness window that might go against Apple's recommendation.
-The second part of the answer relates to Android, or rather, bugs in the Keystore, vendor-specific code paths, and firmware.

-### Partially Ignoring Temporal Checks
 iOS's attestation implementation is mostly sane, with proper certificate validity and an always present attestation creation time.
 The diversity of Android implementations, however, leads to a form of anarchy that undermines some requirements for attestation checks.
-This means that setting a global verification clock offset, and increasing the iOS-specific `attestationStatementValiditySeconds` by said offset is usually enough to pacify
-Warden's iOS attestation checking routines, but Android requires more tweaking.

-In fact, if you want to ensure that as many Android devices as possible will pass attestation checks, you need to set the following configuration parameters:

-* `AndroidAttestationConfiguration.ignoreLeafValidity = true`
-* `verificationTimeOffset = 5.minutes`
-* `AndroidAttestationConfiguration.attestationStatementValiditySeconds = null`

-If you assume that this completely disables temporal validity checks on Android attestation statements, you'd be correct.
-On its own, this configuration will result in an infinite freshness window, effectively removing crucial freshness guarantees, which can make it significantly easier to mount certain targeted attacks.
-Of course, nobody wants that.

-!!! note inline end
-    Warden Supreme does not supply a component issuing, checking, and invalidating challenges, and some deployments require rather elaborate nonce handling.
+In fact, many Android devices mess up a correctly encoded certificate validity, or the attestation statement validity, **or both**.

-Luckily, freshness is not solely tied to synchronized clocks, but each attestation statement must include a challenge issued by the service. **Hence, if your challenge is an unpredictable cryptographic nonce based in true randomness**, you can get away with ignoring all temporal characteristics of the leaf certificate containing the Android attestation data – **Iff you make your challenges expire after a couple of minutes, ensure that a nonce truly is a value only used once, and that they are invalidated once used!**
+Luckily, this can be worked around **iff challenges issued by the back-end expire after a couple of minutes, and iff they are rooted in a truly random value only used once, that is invalidated once used!**

-This closes the circle on the question of why integrators are required to manually specify all this: Care must be taken, and constraints on the challenge must be fulfilled before fiddling with temporal validity checks.
+!!! note "Warden Supreme Default Behaviour"
+    Warden supreme also ships with a default nonce generation service and a challenge validation component that follows this strategy.
+    Hence, Warden Supreme behave as follows by default:

+    * Adding a five minute verification time offset
+    * Using the recommended default validity of iOS attestation statements **plus that five minute offset**
+    * Generating truly random nonces that expire after this very same iOS validity
+    * Completely disabling the validity checks on the leaf certificate and the encoded attestation proof validity period on Android.

+The Warden Supreme defaults do not have any adverse impact on security that matters in practice because Warden Supreme checks the validity of challenges **before an attestation proof is even parsed**.
+In addition, Warden Supreme communicates nonce validity periods to clients.
+The validity period encoded into challenges is shifted by the inverse verification time offset, as the clients have an inverse view on relative clock drifts between back-end and themselves.
+Communicating this information to clients has the inherent benefit that large clock drifts can be caught right away and communicated to the user.

+??? warning "Changing Defaults"
+    It is perfectly possible to tweak this behaviour, if desired, but do keep all the above complexity in mind and **do not turn this into a footgun** by making changes lightly!

 ## Android